-Balance Sheet Vertical analysis means the vertical evaluation of Balance sheet and other financial statements in terms of relative percentage change in line items.
+Vertical analysis means the vertical evaluation of the Balance sheet and other financial statements in terms of the relative percentage change in line items.

-It is also known as common-size analysis.
+This helps us to understand the contribution of the balance sheets each line item against the resulting figure.
+Another name for vertical analysis is a common-size analysis.
 It is one of the popular methods of financial statement analysis.

-Similarly, individual figures of liabilities and Shareholders equity are shown as a percentage of the mutual total of Liabilities and Shareholder’s Equity.
+Similarly, individual figures of liabilities and Shareholder’s equity is shown as a percentage of the mutual total of Liabilities and Shareholder’s Equity.

-We have created a Balance Sheet Vertical Analysis Template with predefined formulas and categories of Assets, Liabilities and Shareholder’s Equity.
+We have created a Balance Sheet Vertical Analysis Template with predefined formulas.
+IT consists of different categories of Assets, Liabilities, and Shareholder’s Equity.
 It is free to use and you can also customize it as per your need.